FusionCache/docs/docs/keyvalue.md

 }
 ```

 Internally, indexed members are arranged by their class, so the response shows the `kv` class with the `k` member and three unique keys.
-Each of those has a single OID (not returned by `INDEXES`).
+Each of those has a single OID (not shown in the response).

 ## Find